All About Kidney Stones

 Salts in the urine

-Healthcare providers don’t really know what causes kidney stones to form.
+It's not always completely clear what causes kidney stones to form.
 Some people are more likely to get them because of their family history of stones.
-But in most cases, they are caused by having too many salts in your urine.
+In many cases, they are caused by having too many salts in your urine.
 These salts are calcium oxalate, uric acid, and cystine.
 Salts can build up in the kidney when you don’t have enough urine or you have higher levels of the salts than normal.
 When the salts build up to a certain point, they no longer dissolve.
 They form crystals instead.
 Normally, the urine contains chemicals and enzymes that keep crystals from forming, or from sticking to the inner surface of the kidney.

 Certain conditions make it more likely that you will get kidney stones.
 Those conditions are:

-In other words, changes in the way your body uses food and beverages can increase your chances of growing crystals and getting kidney stones.
+In other words, changes in the way your body uses food and beverages may increase your chances of growing crystals and getting kidney stones.
 Some types of kidney stones run in families (hereditary).

 Some rare disorders can cause kidney stones.
 Some of those disorders are: